-The maximum kappa values and the threshold for which they were obtained are listed in Table 5, column (1).
-The resulting kappa values range between 0,422 and 0,833 depending on the videos.
+The maximum kappa values computed according to [2] and the threshold for which they were obtained are listed in Table 5, column (1).
+The resulting kappa values range between 0.422 and 0.833 depending on the videos.
 These values can be considered as rather good given the resolution of our TV videos.

 In the results described in Table 5 column (1), we selected the thresholds as the values providing the maximum kappa values.
-The differences between the corresponding thresholds obtained for the different videos show that this threshold value needs to be customised for each video, probably due to the differences between the different interviews settings and video qualities.
+The differences between the corresponding thresholds obtained for the different videos show that this threshold value needs to be customized for each video, probably due to the differences between the different interview settings and video qualities.